 Here are some great, family-friendly hotels located near iconic San Francisco sites:

-Hilton Union Square
+Hilton San Francisco Union Square

-Argonaut Hotel in Fisherman’s Wharf
+The Hotel Zephyr in Fisherman’s Wharf

 Read reviews of kid friendly San Francisco lodging on Trekaroo.

-Must Do Day Trips
+“Must Do” Day Trips

-Point Reyes National Seashore is made up of more than 70,000 acres designated for simply getting out into nature.
-It has more than 70 miles of hiking and horseback riding trails as well as numerous hike-in campgrounds.
+Made up of more than 70,000 acres, Point Reyes National Seashore has more than 70 miles of hiking and horseback riding trails as well as numerous hike-in campgrounds.
 Wild coastal beaches and headlands, estuaries, and uplands make up the peninsula of this preserve.
-It is a great place for watching the gray whale migration and observing raptors and shorebirds, among other animals.
-There are also opportunities here for learning more about the San Andreas Fault, 16th-century maritime history, and to set off on your own searches for oyster shells and sand dollars.
+It is a great place for watching the gray whale migration and observing raptors and shorebirds, and see elephant seals basking on the beach.
+In addition, there are opportunities for learning more about the San Andreas Fault, 16th-century maritime history, and to set off on your own searches for oyster shells and sand dollars.

 Fifteen minutes down the road, is the picturesque town of Tiburon.
-Catch the Angel Island Ferry here and get out on the bay; Angel Island State Park is a gorgeous 10-minute sail away.
+Here you can catch the Angel Island Ferry and get out on the bay.
+Angel Island State Park is a gorgeous 10-minute sail away.
 Sweeping views, hiking and biking trails, and other outdoor adventures wait for you!

 Microclimate Tip: Dress in layers!
-It can get breezy on the bay but it could be very nice too so be prepared to shed or layer clothing according to what the weather dishes out.
+It can get breezy on the bay, but it could be very nice too so be prepared to shed or layer clothing according to what the weather dishes out.